wp-plugins/store-locator-le/readme.txt

 *Version 4.x is a major upgrade that is not compatible with the version 3.x or earlier add-on packs.*

 Visit the [Store Locator Plus Release Notes page](http://www.storelocatorplus.com/support/documentation/store-locator-plus/release-notes/) for the full change log.

+= 2014-Jul-16 (4.1.32+) =

+* Change: Lat/Long column on manage locations has been moved to display under the store name.
+* Change: Editing a location now replaces the Add Location panel instead of the Manage Location panel.
+* Change: The SLP theme "set options" button under User Experience / View has changed to "Change Layout" and has been moved up higher on the page.
+* Enhancement: Add a link to manage locations lat/long to an external Google Map display of the location.
+* Enhancement: Add Above and Beyond Nyloboard Rev 02 Theme moving Tagalong legend below map.
+* Enhancement: Add new Above All Theme with Tagalong, Pro Pack, and Enhanced Results feature support.
+Search above map.
+Results to left of map.
+* Enhancement: Manage Locations: Location edit and delete action buttons now use form posts to assist in retaining filters and other attributes between location updates.
+* Enhancement: Edit locations now remembers filters and the original page you were on before editing a location.
+* Enhancement: Add Serbian (sr_RS) translation.
+* Enhancement: Add Spanish (es_ES) translation.
+* Fix: Make hide search form shortcode attribute stop all excess UI search form processing.
+* Fix: Tagalong legend placeholders are hidden on map  UI if Tagalong add-on pack is not installed.

 = 2014-Jul-09 (4.1.31+) =